 ABOUT CARL HIAASEN FLORIDA BOOKS

-Here is a listing of Carl Hiaasen's fiction books since 1986:
+Here is a listing of Carl Hiaasen's fiction books since 1986 and through 2020:

 Hiassen has also published two collections of his newspaper columns, books titled "Kick Ass" and "Paradise Screwed".

 Our Facebook page has more than 125,161 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
 We post articles every day.
 Please check it out and if you like it, we would appreciate a "like" from you.